 DIY Orange Peel Texture for the Do it Yourselfer’s:

-If you’re a Do it Yourselfer that wants to apply a orange peel texture on a ceiling repair, drywall repair, a wall that you removed wallpaper from or even just want to spray an orange peel texture in a room or two of your home.
-Then a hopper gun and compressor will probably do just fine for spraying the orange peel texture.
+If you’re a Do it Yourselfer that wants to apply a orange peel texture on a ceiling repair, drywall repair, a wall that you removed wallpaper from or even just want to spray an orange peel in a room or two of your home.
+Then a hopper gun and compressor will probably do just fine for spraying the orange peel.

-But, if you are going to do any more than a room or two, I would recommend renting a texture machine from one of the big box stores or local tool rental store in your area for around $45 a day or so.
+But, if you are going to do any more than a room or two, I would recommend renting a texture machine from one of the big box stores or a local tool rental store in your area for around $45 a day or so.
 These texture rigs have a separate hopper that’s not attached to the gun.
-This hopper also hold more texture than a hand held hopper gun that tends to get really heavy after spraying texture after only a few minutes.
-Plus you don’t have to stop to refill it as often ether.
+This hopper also holds more texture than a hand-held hopper gun that tends to get really heavy after spraying texture after only a few minutes.
+Plus, you don’t have to stop to refill it as often either.
 This all saves time and energy on larger texturing projects.

-If you only need to match the orange peel texture on a small drywall repair or ceiling repair, I would recommend using my orange peel texture sponge that can match any of the variations of orange peel texture.
+If you only need to match orange peel texture on a small drywall repair or ceiling repair, I would recommend using my orange peel sponge that can match any of the variations of orange peel.

 “With just a little technique instructions from the Texture Master, You can Do It!